 Follow the conference on Twitter #PerinatalMH

-The conference will open focusing on the lived experience, and then learning from the recent MBRRACE-UK rapid care report focusing on recommendations for improvement during Covid-19.
-You will benefit from extended sessions focusing prevention and positive mental health, identifying and supporting women in mental health crisis, improving the quality of mental healthcare for new mothers, supporting men whose wives or partners are experiencing PND, learning from mother and baby units, supporting mothers at higher risk due to birth trauma or previous mental health issues, and developing the role of perinatal mental health champions.
+Chaired by Elaine Hanzak, Author, Advocate and Speaker on Perinatal Mental Health with Lived Experience, this virtual CPD conference will focus on improving perinatal mental health services and access and support during and beyond Covid-19.
+The conference will consider learning from the MBRRACE-UK rapid care report focusing on recommendations for improvement during Covid-19, and an extended interactive session will focus on crisis prevention and the role of the home treat team.
+National and local experts will share best practice tips and advice for; supporting men whose wives or partners are experiencing PND, learning from mother and baby units, supporting mothers at higher risk due to birth trauma or previous mental health issues, and developing the role of perinatal mental health champions.

 This conference will enable you to: